FBerding/aifeducation/README.md

 The R package *Artificial Intelligence for Education (aifeducation)* is designed for the special needs of educators, educational researchers, and social researchers.
+The target audience of this package are educators and researchers who would like to develop their own models as well as persons who would like to use models created by other researchers/educators.
 The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding, classification, and question answering under the special conditions of educational and social sciences.
 These are: